angharadstell/global_n2o_inversion/README.md

 The location of these directories is specified in the config.ini file of this repo, you'll have to change the paths for your system.

 ## Setting up an environment
-You have three options to try here:
+You have two options to try here:

-1. [CONDA PACK]?!

-2. I have tried to make an environment yaml file that you can just pass to conda:
+1. I have tried to make an environment yaml file that you can just pass to conda:

     ```
     conda env create -f environment.yml